Skip to content

 Risk management

-PEOs also provide security measures, such as food safety training, rotating tasks, and safe lifting training, and identify risks, like hot surfaces, poor equipment, and faulty electrical appliances, through audits and safety assessments.
+PEOs handle claims, workers' compensation coverage, and return-to-work programs, reducing premium costs and administrative burden.
+They also provide security measures such as food safety training, rotating tasks, and safe lifting training, and identify hazards like hot surfaces, poor equipment, and faulty electrical appliances through audits and safety assessments.

 Benefits administration